-- Official transcripts must be sent to VMCAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application.
-We cannot process your application until all transcripts are received.
+- Transcripts must be sent to VMCAS from all US and English-speaking Canadian institutions you listed in the Colleges Attended section of your application, even if the courses later transferred to another institution.
+We cannot process your application without receiving all of your transcripts.

-- Do not send foreign transcripts.
-This includes transcripts from Caribbean and French Canadian schools.
-We cannot accept these documents and they will be destroyed if received.
-See the Foreign and French Canadian Transcripts section for more details.
+- Do not send foreign transcripts (non-US/non-English-Canadian).
+This includes transcripts from Caribbean and French-Canadian schools.
+We cannot accept these documents and they will be destroyed.
+See the Foreign and French-Canadian Transcripts section for more details.

-- Transcripts must be original and official.
-Transcripts that are photocopied, faxed, or on file at a career center or Interfolio are not accepted.
+- Transcripts must be original.
+Transcripts that are photocopied, faxed, on file at a career center or Interfolio, etc. are not accepted.

 - Transcripts must be addressed to VMCAS.
 Transcripts addressed to you, a program, school, or any address other than VMCAS are not accepted.

-- Official transcripts must be mailed by the registrar's office of each institution attended, per AAVMC policy.
+- Transcripts must be mailed by your registrar.
 For security purposes, we cannot accept transcripts mailed by you or anyone other than the registrar.
-If anything on your transcript indicates that it was issued to the student, picked up by you, or mailed to any address other than VMCAS prior to arriving at VMCAS offices, your transcript will be rejected and you will need to request a new one.
+If anything on your transcript indicates that it was issued to the student, picked up by you, or mailed to any address other than VMCAS, your transcript will be rejected and you will need to send a new one.

 - In rare occurrences where a school's computer system can only include the applicant's name in the transcript's Issue to field, instruct the registrar to mail the transcript to VMCAS and include a letter stating the registrar's policy for addressing transcripts.
 Transcripts will not be accepted without this letter.
 Additionally, the transcript cannot have an "Issued to Student" or "Student Copy" stamp and cannot be picked up by the applicant.

 - Enter your colleges or universities in the Colleges Attended section before requesting any transcripts.